d7omdev/clipse-gui/README.md

 - **Search:** Quickly filter history items using a search bar.
 - **Pinning:** Mark important items as "pinned" to keep them visible or filter by them.
 - **Preview:** View full text content or larger image previews in a separate window.
+  - **Format Text:** Pretty-print JSON or clean up text formatting in preview window (Ctrl+B).
+  - **Search in Preview:** Find and highlight text within preview content with match counter and navigation (Ctrl+F).
 - **Copy:** Copy any item from the history back to the system clipboard.
-- **Compact Mode:** Minimal UI mode with reduced padding and hidden search bar until needed.
+- **Compact Mode:** Minimal UI mode with reduced padding, hidden search bar until needed, and denser layout with optimized spacing.
 - **Paste on Enter (Optional):** Configure the application to automatically simulate a paste (Ctrl+V) into the previously focused application after selecting an item with Enter.
 Requires helper tools (`wtype` for Wayland, `xdotool` for X11).
 - **Wayland & X11 Support:** Uses configurable external tools for clipboard interaction, supporting both display server protocols.
 - **Lazy Loading:** Loads history items incrementally for better performance with large history files.